Aller au contenu principal

 Mansonille Intermediate School 1953

-Schools in Mansonville have known a somwwhat turbulent history.
+Schools in Mansonville have known a somewhat turbulent history.
 The fisrt school was opened in 1825 with the encouragement of Robert Manson but it lasted only six years.
-The, until 1863, high school classes were held in the Anglican Church.
-The following year, land between the Methodist (now United) and the Anglican churches were cenotaph now stands was purchased and the Mansonville Academy was buil.
+Then, until 1863, high school classes were held in the Anglican Church.
+The following year, land between the Methodist (now United) and the Anglican churches were the cenotaph now stands was purchased and the Mansonville Academy was built.
 By 1889, this school building was too small and too cold in winter.

 Cooledge School | Knowlton's Landing